To register for accommodations, PLNU students must do the following:

 Documentation and Transfer Students

-Any PLNU student who has transferred and received services from a California Community College, California State or University of California campus as a student with a disability may be eligible for services from the DRC.
+Any PLNU student who has transferred and received services from a California Community College, California State, or University of California campus as a student with a disability may qualify for services from the DRC.
 The DRC reviews the documentation from the referring agency and coordinates accommodations based on recommended accommodations from the qualifying professional.
-The documentation must be recent and current (within the last three years).
+The documentation must be within the last three years.

 Disclosure of a Disability

 Under U.S. laws, students are not required to report a disability, but they must disclose and document their disabilities to receive disability-related accommodations.
 PLNU students seeking accommodations on the basis of a disability must self-identify and request accommodations from the DRC.
 Failure to give notice or provide detailed information may result in the accommodations being delayed or the request being denied.
 Students who request accommodations and/or services from other faculty and staff are to be referred to the DRC.
 Once the student has disclosed information regarding the disability and desires disability-related accommodations, the school has the responsibility to make reasonable accommodations.